mixxxdj/website/content/news/2015-12-19-whats-new-in-mixxx-2-0.md

   </div>

   <div class="halfbox_right">
-    <h2>{% trans "Harmonic Mixing with Musical Key Detection" %}</h2>
+    <h2>Harmonic Mixing with Musical Key Detection</h2>
     <p>
-      {% trans "Mixxx now detects the musical key of your tracks and allows you to fine tune them to be in key with the rest of your mix.
-With support for Traditional, Open Key, Lancelot, and custom key notations, you'll feel right at home no matter what system you're used to." %}
+      Mixxx now detects the musical key of your tracks and allows you to fine tune them to be in key with the rest of your mix.
+With support for Traditional, Open Key, Lancelot, and custom key notations, you'll feel right at home no matter what system you're used to.
     </p>
   </div>
   <div style="clear: both;"></div>

   <!-- RGB Waveforms -->
   <div class="halfbox_left">
-    <h2>{% trans "RGB Waveforms" %}</h2>
+    <h2>RGB Waveforms</h2>
     <p>
-      {% trans "See the sound of your music.
+      See the sound of your music.
 With RGB waveforms, bright red means killer bass, blue glints where you find crisp hihats, and soft greens show you when the lyrics come in.
-A quick glance at the waveform overview and you'll know if a track is banging or just right for sunrise." %}
+A quick glance at the waveform overview and you'll know if a track is banging or just right for sunrise.
     </p>
   </div>